TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-18-symfony33-di-symplify-deprecations.md

 ## Swallowing My Open-Source Ego

-When [Symfony 3.3 introduced new Dependency Injection features](/blog/2017/05/07/how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3/), I realized they're 90 % similar to feature I created my packages for. to
+When [Symfony 3.3 introduced new Dependency Injection features](/blog/2017/05/07/how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3/), I realized they have 90% similar to feature I created my packages for.

 Internal dialog of my Ego and inner Zen master started:

 - "It's still not the same, I should keep them and promote them."
 - "But I can do much greater good than adding 10% value.
 I could focus on completely new packages that bring 100 % value."
-- "But I created them and took care of them for a long time.
+- "But I have created them and I have been taking care of them for a long time.
 People should use them."
-- "It's ok, they were good in a time, but things have changed."
+- "It's ok, they were good in the past, but things have changed."
 - "Ok, maybe I could ask community, what they think about it."